cgarciae/simple-detr/README.md

 This codebase simplifies the access to the DETR model, specifically it provides:

-* A configurable `DETR` class which gives you access to different backbones
+* A configurable `DETR` class which gives you access to different backbones.
   * This class inherits from `nn.Module` if you want to mix it with other pytorch code.
 * A `predict` method which performs lightweight postprocessing and gives you back bounding boxes and scores.